Skip to main content

 Paste-and-Go Tracing Setup

-The fastest path.
+Instrumentation only, for when you already have an Arize AX account and credentials.
 Paste this into your coding agent and it handles dependency installation, instrumentation, and configuration:

 Paste this into your coding agent: